CSC207-UofT/course-project-tut0201-007/phase2/design_document.md

   * Export Schedule to an image
   * Fix bug regarding year long courses that change location
   * Changed CLI File import dialogue to show all importable files
+  * Accessibility report
  * Significant [PR](https://github.com/CSC207-UofT/course-project-tut0201-007/pull/21):
   * This PR is a significant contribution because it allows our application to serialize schedules and export schedules to calendar applications.
 It also laid the groundwork for later exporters and importers.

 #### Siddarth
 * Worked On: